Determine your strategy: 3 elements explored

 BI book The Intelligent Organization

 Company strategy can make your organization more intelligent.
-Read all about it in out Business Intelligence book “The Intelligent Organization” and increase your success.
+Read all about it in out Business Intelligence book “The Intelligent Organization”.
+This bestseller has made countless organizations more intelligent.

 The key here is clearly determining the boundaries of these dimensions so that managers know which activities to focus on, and more importantly which not to.
 These three dimensions vary in relevance.
 For one company the type of customer is much more important and a bigger determining factor than the geographic reach, for another company it’s the other way around.